Skip to content

 Published

 European settlers were not the first people to call Door County home—not by a long shot.
-Well before Europeans had an inkling of the peninsula’s existence, Native Americans inhabited the Door peninsula and nearby islands and lived off its abundant natural resources.
+Well before Europeans had an inkling of the peninsula’s existence, Indigenous Peoples inhabited the Door peninsula and nearby islands and lived off its abundant natural resources.

-One way visitors can pay tribute to those who came before us and on whose land we live, work, and recreate is to learn a little about who they were, how they lived, and where to go to reflect on the Native American experience.
+One way visitors can pay tribute to those who came before us and on whose land we live, work, and recreate is to learn a little about who they were, how they lived, and where to go to reflect on the Indigenous Peoples' experience.

 Nations & Leaders of the Region